networq/website/getStartedSystem/Windows/windows10.md

  extension=openssl

  ```
- to active, by deleting the semi colon and saving your change.
+ to active, by deleting the semicolon and saving your change.

 2d) Now the PHP runtime must be added to the Windows Path